Introduction

 Spherocytes are a type of red blood cell (RBC) morphology with spherical shape seen on a peripheral blood smear.

-Appearance on Blood Smear
+RBC Morphology Appearance on the Blood Smear

-• Spherical Shape: The defining feature of a spherocyte is its near-spherical shape, resembling a ball.
+- Spherical Shape: The defining feature of a spherocyte is its near-spherical shape, resembling a ball.
 Healthy RBCs are typically disc-shaped with a central indentation.

-• Reduced Size (Usually): Spherocytes are often, but not always, smaller than normal red blood cells (microcytic).
+- Reduced Size (Usually): Spherocytes are often, but not always, smaller than normal red blood cells (microcytic).
 This is because the abnormal shape reduces the surface area of the cell.

 Causes of Spherocytosis